Troubleshoot Remote Web Access connectivity in Windows Server Essentials

 The UPnP setting for your router is turned off.

 Your router may not fully support the UPnP standard.
 Microsoft maintains a list of routers that work with the Windows operating systems.
-To view the list of routers (including wireless routers) that are compatible with Windows Server 2012 Essentials, the Windows Compatibility Center.
+To view the list of routers (including wireless routers) that are compatible with Windows Server Essentials, visit the Windows Compatibility Center.